-Buyers and sellers want to work with people that are local market experts, because people understand that zip codes, towns, even certain streets can have a huge impact on the value of a property.
+Buyers and sellers want to work with people that are local market experts because people understand that zip codes, towns, and even certain streets can have a huge impact on the value of a property.

-By using hyper-targeted direct mail, you can demonstrate that you really know what’s going on in a geography, whether you’re a marketer, investor or agent.
+By using hyper-targeted direct mail, you can demonstrate that you really know what’s going on in geography, whether you’re a marketer, investor, or agent.

 Buyers want to work with a real estate agent or firm that knows the market.
-Knowing the market can help them to hone in on the right neighborhood, find better deals, Familiarity with a specific market is often at the top of the list.
+Knowing the market can help them to hone in on the right neighborhood and find better deals, Familiarity with a specific market is often at the top of the list.